London Country South West: History

+As well as investment in Scarlett Coaches of Minehead (1992–94).

+There was also an on/off involvement in Tellings/Golden Miller of Byfleet.

 In November 1992, the Drawlane Group was restructured as British Bus.

-Garages by 1992 were located at Cranleigh, Crawley, Croydon, Guildford, Hounslow, Leatherhead, Reigate, Slyfield, Walworth, Warnham and Woking, with buses outstationed at Kentish Bus' Dunton Green garage.
+Garages by 1992 were located at Cranleigh, Crawley, Croydon, Guildford, Hounslow, Leatherhead, Reigate, Slyfield, Guildford, Walworth, Warnham and Woking, with buses outstationed at Kentish Bus' Dunton Green garage.

-In 1996, with the demise of the National Greenway project, a new garage was opened at Merstham to replace the facility at Reigate.

-Also the Croydon, Dunton Green and Walworth operations were separated off into a new Londonlinks company, which was itself a subsidiary of fellow British Bus company Maidstone & District.
-The garages returned to London & Country management in late 1998, and in November 1999 became part of Arriva London.
+In 1994 the Croydon, Dunton Green and Walworth operations were separated off into a new Londonlinks company, which was itself a subsidiary of fellow British Bus company Maidstone & District.
+Croydon garage returned to London & Country management in 1997, and in late 1999 became part of Arriva London.

+In 1996, with the demise of the National Greenway project, a new garage was opened at Merstham to replace Reigate.

 On 1 August 1996, British Bus was sold to the Cowie Group, which in November 1997 was rebranded as Arriva.

 In 1997, a new garage was opened at Greenford, intended to replace Hounslow, to operate route 105.
 Also Leatherhead garage closed and for a short time buses for London Regional Transport contract buses were out-stationed at Fulwell bus garage.

-During 1999 and 2000, the London & Country and Guildford & West Surrey brands fell out of use, being replaced by Arriva Southern Counties and Arriva London.
-The fleet that were usually transferred to Arriva Southern Counties is Dennis Dart SLF and Dennis Dominator buses.
+During 1999 and 2000, the London & Country and Guildford & West Surrey branding was replaced by ARRIVA branding.

 With the loss of the Redhill Surrey tenders, in March 2001 Crawley garage was sold to Metrobus.